-Section 10.3 Sick allowance with pay shall be as provided in Section 1.12.230 of the Tacoma Municipal Code and the Joint Labor Agreement.
+Section 10.4 Sick allowance with pay shall be as provided in section 1.12.230 of the Tacoma Municipal Code and the Joint Labor Agreement.

-Section 10.4 On-the-job injury shall be as provided in Section 1.12.090 of the Tacoma Municipal Code and the Joint Labor Agreement.
+Section 10.5 On-the-job injury shall be as provided in Section 1.12.090 of the Tacoma Municipal Code and the Joint Labor Agreement.

-Section 10.5 Holidays.
-Holidays shall be as provided in Section 1.12.200 of the Tacoma Municipal Code and the Joint Labor Agreement.
-Regarding floating holidays, they shall be scheduled so as to meet the operating requirements of the City and, as far as practicable, the preferences of the individual employees.
-A floating holiday may not be taken without the prior approval of the appointing authority.
+Section 10.6 Holidays shall be as provided in Section 1.12.200 of the Tacoma Municipal Code and the Joint Labor Agreement.

-Section 10.6 Medical, dental, vision, hospital and disability insurance shall be as provided in Section 1.12.110 of the Tacoma Municipal Code and the Joint Labor Agreement.
+Section 10.7 Medical, dental, vision, hospital and disability insurance shall be as provided-in Section 1.12.110 of the Tacoma Municipal Code and the Joint Labor Agreement.

-Section 10.7 Group life insurance shall be as provided in Section 1.12.110 of the Tacoma Municipal Code and the Joint Labor Agreement.
+Section 10.8 Group life insurance shall be as provided in Section 1.12.110 of the Tacoma Municipal Code and the Joint Labor Agreement.

-Section 10.8 Jury Duty: Leave of absence for jury duty and payment therefor shall be as provided in Section 1.12.250 of the Tacoma Municipal Code.
+Section 10.9 - Jury Duty Leave of absence for jury duty and payment thereof shall be as provided in Section 1.12.250 of the Tacoma Municipal Code.

-Section 10.9 Union Leave: Leave of absence without pay shall be in accordance with Section 1.24.870 of the Municipal Code.
+Section 10.10 - Union Leave Leave of absence without pay shall be granted in accordance with Section 1.24.870 of the Municipal Code.
 Employees must submit a written request in advance of the leave to the appropriate manager that includes the reason for the leave and the inclusive dates of the leave.
 Requests will be considered and responded to in a timely manner.